teknomo/IdealFlowNetwork/README.md

 - **Communication Networks**: Analyzing power dynamics of communications based on strength of influence and network structure.
 - **Health Science**: Understanding the spread of diseases in epidemiology.
 - **Ecology**: Studying energy and resource flows in ecosystems.
-- **Data Science and AI**: Enhancing machine learning algorithms with network-based approaches.
+- **Data Science and Artificial Intelligence (AI)**: Enhancing machine learning algorithms with network-based approaches.
 - **Systems Thinking and Philosophy**: Exploring concepts of interconnectedness and systemic behavior.
-- **Robot Process Automation (RPA)**: Create synchronous and synchronous automation based on Large Language Models (LLM), mouse recording and simulation, multi agent systems and many more based on Automation plugins.
+- **Robot Process Automation (RPA)**: Create synchronous and synchronous automation based on Large Language Models (LLM), mouse recording and simulation, Multi Agent Systems (MAS) and many more applications based on Automation plugins.

 ## Contributing

 We welcome contributions from everyone!
 If you're interested in contributing to the Ideal Flow Network project, here are some ways you can help:

+- **Develop**: Create your own plugins and example to automate the process.
+Send the pull request.
 - **Test**: Try out the package and let us know if you encounter any issues.
 - **Comment and Critique**: Provide feedback to help us improve.
 - **Use**: Incorporate IFN into your projects and share your experiences.